 Note: The registration deadline is the 15th of the month that you wish to begin.
 Courses begin on the 20th of the month.

-Yes, please contact our registration team for more information and assistance by calling 780 871 5712.
+Yes, please contact our registration team for assistance by calling 780 871 5712.

 If you are interested in registering a group or have questions about customized group options, contact the Continuing Education Energy Program Coordinator at 780 871 5527 or michelle.armstrong@lakelandcollege.ca.